-Specific line item re quirements NZ IAS 1:81A Specific sub-totals required for profit or loss, total other comprehensive income and comprehensive income for the period.
+NZ IAS 1:81A Specific sub-totals required for profit or loss, total other comprehensive income and comprehensive income for the period.
 NZ IAS 1:82 Specific line items required within profit or loss.
 NZ IAS 1:82A Specific categorisation required for items within other comprehensive income.
 NZ IAS 1:82 In addition to items required by other NZ IFRSs, the profit or loss section or the statement of profit or loss shall include line items that present the following amounts for the period: (ba) impairment losses (including reversals of impairment losses or impairment gains) determined in accordance with Section 5.5 of NZ IFRS 9; NZ IAS 1:104 Amortisation of right-of-use assets is included in the appropriate line item to which the use of the underlying asset relates, as the Group presents expenses by function, rather than by nature.
 NZ IAS 1:87 Specifically prohibits extraordinary items.
-NZ IAS 1:87 NZ IAS 1:90, 91 Specifically prohibits extraordinary items.
-Specific presentation for items of other comprehensive income (either pretax or post-tax) required.
-Specific presentation for items of other comprehensive income (either pre- NZ IAS 1:90, 91 Specific presentation for items of other comprehensive income (either pretax or post-tax) required.
-NZ IAS 1:90, 91 NZ IAS 12:77 NZ IFRS 5:33, Specific presentation for items of other comprehensive income (either pretax or post-tax) required.
+NZ IAS 1:90, 91 Specific presentation for items of other comprehensive income (either pre- tax or post-tax) required.
+NZ IAS 1:90, 91 NZ IAS 12:77 tax or post-tax) required.
+NZ IAS 12:77 NZ IFRS 5:33, tax or post-tax) required.
 Specific presentation required for tax expense.
-NZ IAS 1:90, 91 NZ IAS 12:77 NZ IFRS 5:33, 33A,34 Specific presentation for items of other comprehensive income (either pretax or post-tax) required.
-Specific presentation required for tax expense.
-Specific presentation required for discontinued operations.
-Specific presentation required for net exchange differences recognised in
+NZ IAS 12:77 NZ IFRS 5:33, 33A,34 tax or post-tax) required.Specific presentation required for tax expense.Specific presentation required for discontinued operations.Specific presentation required for net exchange differences recognised in comprehensive income.
+This analysis could have been given in a note.

-Consolidated statement of profit or loss and other comprehensive income For the year ended 31 December 2022
+Consolidated statement of profit or loss and other comprehensive income For the year ended 31 December 2023